Configuring Build Hub for GitHub Actions

 Creating GitHub personal access tokens for Build Hub

-To authenticate Build Hub to GitHub Actions, you need personal access tokens on GitHub.
+You can use a GitHub personal access token to authenticate Build Hub to GitHub Actions.
 You can use either a classic access token or a fine-grained access token, depending on your needs.
 Read more on how authentication works: Authentication for Build Hub.

 To create the token on GitHub: